jvs/knives/rules.md

 Starting with the player left of the dealer, each player either:

 - **Takes:** Becomes the banker with the current strong suit (if any)
-- **Passes:** Names a new strong suit OR declares “Knives only” and passes
+- **Passes:** Names a new strong suit OR declares "Knives only" and passes

 Once someone takes:

 - They become the banker
-- Optionally declare “going for broke” (before looking at bank cards)
+- Optionally declare "going for broke" (before looking at bank cards)
 - Take the 2 bank cards (now have 8 cards)
 - Bank 2 cards face-down from their hand (back to 6 cards)
 - Banked cards count toward banker's coins at the end (unless going for broke)

-If someone declares “Knives only”:
+If someone declares "Knives only":

-- If a player declares “Knives only” and the next player takes the bank, the round is play with no strong suit
+- If a player declares "Knives only" and the next player takes the bank, the round is play with no strong suit
 - Only knives are trump

 ### If Everyone Passes